womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

 end
 ```

-At first we call method `bar`, but without any arguments and without block.
-This is why we see in text: `"Bar has block: false"`.
+At first, we call method `bar`, but without any arguments and without a block.
+This is why we see this in the text: `"Bar has block: false"`.
 Then we call method `foo` with hash `{ a: nil }` as `options` and with block.
 We could even omit this hash parameter in the call of these two methods.
-It will be working the same.
+It would be working the same.
 At least for displaying text on a screen.
-You can try, to do that your own `foo bar { 1 }` and `foo bar do 1 end`.
+You can try to do that your own `foo bar { 1 }` and `foo bar do 1 end`.

-### Others examples
+### Other examples

 ```ruby
 array = []